 However, an issue with using an addiction model in relation to eating disorders is the question of what the person with an eating disorder is addicted to.
 For some, the addiction is toward a certain food in which that food starts the chain of binging and/or purging.
 For others, the addiction aspects are not centered on the food itself but the control of eating food.
 Others point to the way of life someone with an eating disorder has and the mental and physical energy that person exerts in order to perpetuate the addictive behavior.

 Another consideration is the societal and cultural expectations regarding eating and body image.
-Issues such as general perceptions on acceptable body type for men and women and dieting practices across cultures and societies must also be weighed in the addiction discussion regarding eating disorders.
+Issues such as general perceptions on acceptable body types for men and women and dieting practices across cultures and societies must also be weighed in the addiction discussion regarding eating disorders.
 Also, in using the substance abuse model of addiction to explain eating disorders, there are no explanations for the phenomena of self-starvation or deprivation.
 Food deprivation, as an example, is actually a root cause of binge eating and other eating disorder symptoms like weight preoccupation.

 Eating Disorders and Young People